OCircles/KZTool/README.md

 * Switching between certain rooms can crash your game, if that happens just try switching from another room
 * Using hard reset (force reload the room, useful during replays or cutscenes) can also crash for some reason, so you might want to rebind it from R.

-Currently hotkeys are not saved; I was about to add it then I got sidetracked, next update will have it though.

-Do note that using this on speedrun mode can mess up your golds (I have a 30s gold on chinatown now lol).
-I have an idea on how to circumvent this, but for now you'll just have to live with it.
+**Using this on speedrun mode can mess up your best time records!** Be careful with finishing stages if they're important to you.

+# Todo

+* Save hotkeys
+* Force speedrun stage timer to something high to prevent fake best time records
+* Add offsets to an embedded XML list for easier maintenance and cleaner code